visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 ## Autocomplete Suggestions

-When users type in the search box, the site can show suggestions.
+When users type in the main search box or the search bar in the intranet hero, the site can show the same suggestions.

 Suggestions may include: